Three Ways to Build a Remarkable Airtable Dashboard

 - If your view is password-protected, type in the password in the following window.
 Jump to the destination settings.

 - Here, connect your Google or Microsoft account (in case you’re exporting to Excel).
 Authorize Coupler.io to import the data on your behalf.
 Also decide where to export the data.

-- Since you’re building a dashboard, you want your data to be always fresh.
+- Since you’re building an Airtable reporting dashboard, you want your data to be always fresh.
 In the Schedule part of the setup, you can choose how frequently the fresh data should be fetched from Airtable.
 For example, it can happen hourly, between 9 am and 5 pm, on weekdays.

-- But with just a little effort, you can turn it into a colorful and meaningful dashboard:
+- But with just a little effort, you can turn it into a colorful and meaningful Airtable dashboard template:

 Now, it’s time to share the Airtable dashboard with your stakeholders!

 Which option is best to make an Airtable dashboard template?

 As you can see, there’s not one, not even two, but three excellent approaches to building an Airtable dashboard.
 The choice really comes down to your needs.

 - Go with Extensions if you just wish to add a few charts to a table you work with.
 The split-screen interface will make it convenient to work with your data and simultaneously watch how the metrics change.

 - Go with Interfaces if you want a dedicated dashboard within Airtable with many more options and a straightforward setup.